Haguel/NestJS-Forum-Backend/README.md

 Here is my NestJS pet project.
 It provides a platform for users to make/edit/remove and like posts.
 Additionally there is logic for admins and moderators to manage complaints or just mute and ban users.

 ## Features
-- User registration and authentication
+- User authentication and authorization
 - Create, read, update, and delete posts
 - Create, read, remove complaints
 - Liking system for posts